musculoskeletal system disease

 |The hands are common sites of rheumatoid arthritis.
 An X-ray shows the typical deformity of the joints and the deviation of the fingers towards the little finger side.
 The causes of rheumatoid arthritis (not clearly defined) may include infection, hereditary factors, emotional disturbances and physical overuse of the affected part.
 Treatment may involve the administration of anti-inflammatory drugs.

 The other common arthritis, known as rheumatoid arthritis, is not a result of overuse.
 Women are more likely to be affected than men.
 The small joints of the hands and feet become damaged and deformed, and elbows, shoulders and ankles are also affected.
 The disorder is sometimes part of a more generalized body disturbance, and evidence of widespread inflammation can be detected in blood tests.
 In both types of arthritis, symptomatic treatment for the pain with analgesics is beneficial, but suppression of the inflammation may be required in rheumatoid disease.
-This is often achieved by administering other drugs (Fig 3).
+This is often achieved by administering other drugs (Figure 3).

 Some musculoskeletal disorders are congenital, that is, present from birth; for example, congenital dislocation of the hip is sometimes found in infants.
 The hip joint does not form fully for many years after birth, and initially the socket in which the ball of the femur is held is very shallow.
 It is quite easy to dislocate the head of the femur from the socket.
 In a few children this occurs spontaneously and, if not corrected, will cause maldevelopment of the hip.
 Treatment is simply to splint the legs so that the joint is held correctly and cannot dislocate.
 Although ungainly, such treatment at an early stage is effective.
 The longer that diagnosis is delayed the more difficult is the cure and babies are examined shortly after birth for evidence of this uncommon condition.